Pete Maravich: New Orleans Jazz

 Maravich earned his third All-Star game appearance and was honored as All-NBA First Team for the second consecutive season.

-The following season, injuries to both knees forced him to miss 32 games during the 1977–78 season.
+Injuries to both knees forced him to miss 32 games during the 1977–78 season.
 Despite being robbed of some quickness and athleticism, he still managed to score 27.0 points per game, and he also added 6.7 assists per contest, his highest average as a member of the Jazz.
-Many of those assists went to new teammate Truck Robinson, who had joined the franchise as a free agent during the off-season.
-In Robinson's first year in New Orleans, Robinson averaged 22.7 points and a league-best 15.7 rebounds per game.
-Robinson's presence prevented opponents from focusing their defensive efforts entirely on Maravich, and it lifted the Jazz to a 39–43 record—just short of making the club's first-ever appearance in the playoffs.
+Many of those assists went to new teammate Truck Robinson, who had joined the franchise as a free agent during the off season.
+In his first year in New Orleans, Robinson averaged 22.7 points and a league-best 15.7 rebounds per game.
+Robinson's presence prevented opponents from focusing their defensive efforts entirely on Maravich, and it lifted the Jazz to a 39–43 record—just short of making the club's first appearance in the playoffs.

 Knee problems plagued Maravich for the rest of his career.
 He played in just 49 games during the 1978–79 season.
-He scored 22.6 points per game that season and earned his fifth and final All-Star appearance.
-But his scoring and passing abilities were severely impaired.
-The team struggled on the court, and faced serious financial trouble as well.
+He scored 22.6 points per game that season and earned his fifth and final All-Star appearance, but his scoring and passing abilities were severely impaired.
+The team struggled on the court, and faced serious financial trouble, as well.
 Management became desperate to make some changes.
 The Jazz traded Robinson to the Phoenix Suns, receiving draft picks and some cash in return.
 However, in 1979, team owner Sam Battistone moved the Jazz to Salt Lake City.